FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

     FLC - Flight Level Change has been selected by external contol.
 The IAS must be adjusted outside of the KAP140 interface.

+3. The Real-life KAP140 has an ARM button that has been mostly superceeded by the unit being given an auto-arm function.
+Because the core simulator AP logic also implements auto-arm, there is a good match.
+If the target altitude is greater than 100 feet from current, and the aircraft is placed into VS mode with VS up or down in the direction of the target, the unit will auto-arm and capture and hold the target altitude when reached.
+Becasue there is no command to disable auto-arm in the core AP is is not possible to operate without auto-arm feature.
+This leaves no needed function for the ARM button and it is currently ignored.

 **AIRCRAFT TESTED LIST (Sim Update 9)**